 Fall - Once the slowest time of year, the fall is now jam-packed with events.
 Fishing action during fall is world-class.
 Tarpon, snook, speckled trout, and redfish are just a few of the species anglers can expect to catch during their fall visit to South Padre.

-Another major draw during the fall is the Roar by the Shore.
+Another major draw during the fall is the SPI Bike Fest.
 This annual Harley-Davidson rally finds motorcycle enthusiasts from across the nation cruising the Island, Port Isabel and into Matamoros, Mexico for four days of concerts and events.

 Also in October, the popular Port Isabel Market Day is held across the bridge in Port Isabel on the grounds of the historic Point Isabel Lighthouse.